Oxen-AI/oxen-release/README.md

 ## Log

-You can see the history of changes on your current branch with by running.
+You can see the history of changes on your current branch by running:

 ```bash
 $ oxen log